 It's official: Brady signs with Buccaneers

 Tom Brady signed a contract with the Tampa Bay Buccaneers, officially ending a two-decade run with the New England Patriots.
 The Buccaneers announced the deal Friday morning but offered no contract details, other than to say it was a multiyear contract.
-Multiple reports have pegged it at two years, $60 million, all guaranteed.
+ESPN's Adam Schefter said the deal is for two years and $50 million, all guaranteed, and includes $4.5 million in annual incentives.
+It also has a full no-trade provision.

 "Tom is a proven champion who has achieved greatness on the field because he demands the best out of himself and his teammates," said Bucs general manager Jason Licht, who worked on the Patriots scouting staff when they drafted Brady in the sixth round in 2000.
 "I've known Tom since we drafted him in New England 20 years ago and through this process it became very clear that his desire to be a champion burns as strong today as it ever has.
 He possesses the type of rare natural leadership qualities that will immediately impact our entire organization."
 He will give instant credibility to a Buccaneers franchise that hasn't made the playoffs since 2007; only the Cleveland Browns have a longer streak without a playoff appearance.